dphilippon/Synchrony/README.md

    * *nb_band*, an integer representing the number of poultry bands of that poultry type,
    * *min_phi*, a float representing the minimum time in days before the earliest possible activation of a poultry band for that poultry type,
    * *max_phi*, a float representing the maximum time in days before the earliest possible activation of a poultry band for that poultry type,
-   * *renewal*, a boolean to renew the bands (after the first activation), if true, with the initial values of S, E, I, R, N as given in the row, or with the chicken of the poultry bands of that poultry type being all susceptibles
+   * *renewal*, a boolean to renew the bands (after the first activation), if true, with the initial values of S, E, I, R, N as given in the row, or with the chicken of the poultry bands of that poultry type being all susceptibles,
+   * *rho*, a float representing the proportion of interaction with other bands for bands of that poultry type.
 * *linked.csv*, a CSV file of 4 columns containing one row per interaction between poultry types.
 The columns are the following:
   * *id_from*, an integer representing the id of the poultry type from which the interaction is set,
   * *id_to*, an integer representing the id of the poultry type to which the interaction is set,